How to take on Zapdos in Pokémon Go

 Shadow Pokémon?

-- Shadow Weavile
+- Shadow Weavile with Ice Shard and Avalanche

-- Shadow Abomasnow
+- Shadow Abomasnow with Powder Snow and Weather Ball

-- Shadow Articuno
+- Shadow Articuno with Ice Shard and Ice Beam

-Note: Shadow Tyranitar outperforms all of the best counters.
-Likewise, Shadow Mewtwo, Shadow Weavile, and Shadow Abomasnow all perform at the same level as the Pokémon in the best counters list.
+Note: This is an excellent raid for Shadow Pokémon.
+Shadow Mamoswine and Shadow Tyranitar outperform all of the best counters.
+Additionally, Shadow Mewtwo, Shadow Weavile, Shadow Aerodactyle, Shadow Piloswine, and Shadow Porygon-Z all perform on par with the top counters.

 How many players does it take to beat Zapdos in Pokémon Go?

-Although it is technically possible for three Trainers with top counters to take on Zapdos alone, you may need four or five if you're lower level or missing the top counters.
-Weather Conditions that could play into this battle include:
+Although it is possible for three high level Trainers to take on Zapdos under the best conditions, you may need four or five if you're lower level, missing the top counters, or facing a harder moveset.

 - Rain will boost Zapdos' Electric type attacks.